-The Puget Sound Bird Fest in Edmonds, Washington is a yearly celebration of the birds and of nature found on the beautiful shores of Puget Sound.
+Puget Sound Bird Fest in Edmonds, Washington is a yearly celebration of birds and nature found on the beautiful shores of Puget Sound.
 It is listed as one of Seattle's best events on events12.com, the web site of events currently over 12 months in major cities.
 Be sure not to miss our next festival in 2014 to be held on the weekend of September 5-7!

 Our three-day events include speakers, guided walks, land and water-based field trips, exhibits, and educational activities for children and adults.
 See more information about our festival program activities and event scheduling.

 Edmonds - A Great Place for Birding Year-Round